tableau/tableau-viz-lwc/README.md

     `datadev20`

-1. After you install the package, you can [Add the Tableau Visualization component to an App](#add-the-tableau-visualization-component-to-an-app).
+1. After you install the package, you can [Add the Tableau Visualization component to a Lightning Web page](#add-the-tableau-visualization-component-to-a-lightning-web-page).

 > **Note:** The Tableau Viz LWC package is a beta package and can't be used in production environments until it is officially released.